mazalkov/LeetCode_Solutions/README.md

 # LeetCode Solutions

-I'm still in the process of self teaching a lot of topics,

-so some of these solutions are fairly nonoptimal.
-Have fun!
+Self-taught in my solution writing, so some are non-optimal.